mpv-player/mpv/DOCS/man/input.rst

     is returned instead.

 ``playlist-pos`` (RW)
     Current position on playlist.
 The first entry is on position 0.
-Writing to the property will restart playback at the written entry.
+Writing to this property may start playback at the new position.

+    What happens if you write the same value back to the property is implementation dependent.
+Currently, writing the same value will restart playback from the beginning.
+It is possible (but not necessarily planned) that in the future, write access if the same value is written will be ignored.

 ``playlist-pos-1`` (RW)
     Same as ``playlist-pos``, but 1-based.